Hook

 - Email marketing: 20–40% higher open/click rates with personalized subject lines

-- Dynamic pricing: 5–15% revenue lift with AI-optimized pricing per customer segment
+- Dynamic pricing: 5–15% revenue lift with AI-adjusted pricing per customer segment

 Cost to implement: